 - 3. Fill the cooling system with clean water.
-Install the cooling system filler cap. - Start and run the engine at low idle until the temperature reaches 49 to 66 °C (120 to 150 °F). - 5.
+Install the cooling system filler cap. - 4.
+Start and run the engine at low idle until the temperature reaches 49 to 66 °C (120 to 150 °F). - 5.
 Stop the engine and allow the engine to cool.
 Loosen the cooling system filler cap slowly in order to relieve any pressure.
 Remove the cooling system filler cap.
-Open the drain cock or remove the drain plug on the engine.
+Remove the drain plug on the engine.
 Open the drain cock or remove the drain plug on the radiator.
 Allow the water to drain.
 Flush the cooling system with clean water.